steqeq/0000/docs/source/gpu_support.md

  * HIP - AMD supports the HIP Runtime only for these products.
  * Maintenance - This GPUs is now in maintenance mode.
 No new features will be enabled on this product.
  * Community - Packages distributed by AMD have dropped support for these GPUs or never enabled support for the GPUs.
 Builds from source are not disabled.
 AMD encourages the open source community to enable functionality for these cards.

-# GPU Support
-AMD supports commercial applications on our Instinct™ and Radeon™ Pro product lines.
-All non pro Radeon™ discrete GPUs from NAVI and above support HIP Runtime only.